-This is a question I am often asked by people that are usually skeptic or simply new of the tarot and wanting to learn more.
+This is a question I am often asked by people that are usually skeptic or simply new and curious about tarot.

 Do I bring my tarot cards to the grocery stores ? and if can’t decide between skim milk or whole milk, do I draw a Tarot card?

 Everyone is free to use this tool as it pleases them.
 If you want to use Tarot for every single decision, be my guest…

 If you want to navigate life by tossing a coin, why the hell not…it’s definitely not my way to navigate through life but I have no authority to tell you that you cannot do that.

 The point, not every Tarot readers are alike in the same way not all car drivers drive alike…some people drive their car recklessly others more responsibly…

 But « What about other decisions? more important decisions?
 Do you rely on the Tarot? »